michzimm/hx_vcenter_register/README.md

 `hx_vcenter_register.py -f <path to hx_vcenter_register_input.xlsx file>`

-The below example shows the registration of two HyperFlex clusters using the script...
+The below example shows the registration of two HyperFlex clusters using the script...the first shows a cluster that has a version of HXDP that is not supported, the second cluster shows a successful registration.

 ```
 $> hx_vcenter_register.py -f ./hx_vcenter_register_input.xlsx